SmogDr/edar_coursebook/docs/11-model.md

       - If you wish to establish or evaluate figures of merit like *[dynamic range](#dynamic)* or *linearity* of your measurement method, you likely need a more comprehensive calibration dataset.
+      - If the data are easy to obtain, a larger sample size is always better.
+      In other words, if it takes a few seconds or under a minute to collect a single data point - don't stop at 6 levels; make it 60!
+This is especially true if the calibration is non-linear.
   3. **Collect the calibration data.**  This step is relatively straightforward.
     Set up an experiment so that you can take the required number of measurements with your instrument.
-      - Note that a *randomized* sampling strategy is preferred.
+      - Note that a *randomized* measurement strategy is preferred.
-  4. **Create a calibration curve.**  Fit a linear model between the instrument being calibrated (x-axis) and your reference data (y-axis).
+  4. **Create a calibration curve.**  Fit a linear model between the instrument being calibrated (y-axis) and your reference data (x-axis).
 Check model assumptions.
   5. **Evaluate method performance.** Decide on whether your instrument is biased.